ZeidAldroubi/ZeroBox/README.md

 - There is no file sharing, version history, delta sync, or mobile application.
 - The Security Console password is intentionally public in the local demo default.
 It must be overridden for any shared or production deployment.
 - The included legacy CLI predates the browser console and uses its own local configuration format.
 The browser app is the primary product experience.

-## License

-No license has been selected for this repository yet.
-Add a license before distributing the project publicly.